-- (a) Once effective, this Compact shall be in full force and effect for State law purposes for 20 years following the effective date. - (b) Either party may bring an action in federal court, after providing a thirty (30)-day written notice of an opportunity to cure any alleged breach of this Compact, for a declaration that the other party has materially breached this Compact or that a material part of this Compact has been invalidated.
+- (a) Once effective, this Compact shall be in full force and effect for State law purposes until December 31, 2033. - (b) Either party may bring an action in federal court, after providing a thirty (30)-day written notice of an opportunity to cure any alleged breach of this Compact, for a declaration that the other party has materially breached this Compact or that a material part of this Compact has been invalidated.
 Unless the declaration is stayed, upon issuance of such a declaration by the trial court, the complaining party may unilaterally terminate this Compact upon service of written notice on the other party.
-In the event a federal court determines that it lacks jurisdiction over such an action, the action may be brought in the Superior Court for Amador County.
-The parties expressly waive, and also waive their right to assert, sovereign immunity from suit for purposes of an action under this subdivision, subject to the qualifications stated in section 13.4. - (c) If this Compact does not take effect by September 1, 2017, it shall be deemed null and void unless the Tribe and the State agree in writing to extend the date.
+In the event a federal court determines that it lacks jurisdiction over such an action, the action may be brought in the Superior Court for Riverside County.
+The parties expressly waive their immunity to suit for purposes of an action under this subdivision subject to the qualifications stated in section 13.4.

+(c) If this Compact does not take effect by July 1, 2014, it shall be deemed null and void unless the Tribe and the State agree in writing to extend the date.